forsam-education/cerberus/README.md

 ## Dependencies upgrades

 The dependendencies are automatically upgraded every Monday by Dependabot for both Javascript FrontEnd and Go Backend.

+## Docker

+We made a Docker image for the software, you can find it on [DockerHub](https://hub.docker.com/r/forsameducation/cerberus).
+It is a two-stages build process, and the final build is based on `scratch` so it is as small as possible.

+You can also find an example Docker Compose configuration file at `deployments/docker-compose.yml`.

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fforsam-education%2Fcerberus.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fforsam-education%2Fcerberus?ref=badge_large)